 The schedule is approximate; it is possible that the content of one day may run into the next and a working day may be longer than advertised.

 Places are limited to 20 participants and will be occupied by strict registration order.

 Reduced registration fee until July 31, 2015: 420 €.
 Full registration fee after July 31, 2015: 590 €.
 Reduced registration fee extended to November 30, 2015.
 This includes workshop material, coffee breaks and lunches.

 Former participants will have a 5 % discount** on the current workshop fee.

 We offer the possibility of paying in two instalments (contact us at firstname.lastname@example.org).

 If you wish to cancel your participation in this workshop, cancellations up to 20 days before the workshop start date will incur a 30 % cancellation fee.
-For later cancellations, or non-attendance, the full workshop fee will be charged.
+For later cancellations, or non-attendance, 75 % of the fee will be charged.

 If Transmitting Science must cancel this workshop due to unforeseen circumstances beyond the control of Transmitting Science, you will either be entitled to a full refund of the workshop fee, or your fee can be credited toward a future course / workshop.
 Transmitting Science is not responsible for travel fees, or any expenses incurred by you as a result of such cancellation.
 Every effort will be made to avoid the cancellation of any planned course / workshop.